-The proposed development recognises and seeks to provide for the appreciation of the scenic qualities of the regional landscape, in accordance with part 3.7.7.1(4) of the Strategic Framework.
-The accommodation proposed is low-impact and has been sensitively designed, scaled and located so as not to compromise the natural landscape values and agricultural values of the shire, as sought by 3.7.7.1(6).
+Element Response 3.7.1 - Tourism The proposed development recognises and seeks to provide for the appreciation of the scenic qualities of the regional landscape, in accordance with part 3.7.7.1(4) of the Strategic Framework.
+The proposed Nature-based tourism land use does not include any physical development and therefore does not compromise the natural landscape values and agricultural values of the shire, as sought by 3.7.7.1(6).
 The establishment of small-scale, low impact, Nature-based Tourism facilities across the rural landscape is supported in part 3.7.7.1(5).